 Team MembersJonathan Gibb, Ornela Priotti, Natasha Baumgartner

 The vision for Arka is the creation of a design and quality driven initiative for modular housing as a product that is both scalable and economical.
 In an already saturated market - modular housing is either being presented as “cheap” but lack-lustre in design or “architecturally designed” but not component and modular driven.
-The final product design is one that easily adapts to varying needs as well as differing quantities and usage.
+Arka30 is the smallest module from a selection of six.

-Designed to be scalable, with a nationally accepted multi-proof consent and produced in large volumes, the product is crafted using locally sourced Cross Laminated Timber (CLT) that acts as the structure, insulation, and exposed interior finish; a deliberate decision that meant reduced construction time and minimal waste.
-Currently constructed in a local Auckland factory, each CLT piece is numbered then lifted into place during construction.
-To be able to produce at larger scales and nationwide, it was important that the construction method was simple and could be shared with builders across the country in a handbook type method.
-In addition to this the modules have been designed around the ability of being transported to site by truck with reduced need for permits.
+Designed to be scalable, with a nationally accepted multi-proof consent and produced in large volumes, the product is crafted using locally sourced Cross Laminated Timber (CLT) that acts as the structure, insulation, and exposed interior finish; a deliberate decision to reduce construction time and minimise waste.
+Currently constructed in a local Auckland factory, each CLT piece is numbered and lifted into place during construction.
+To produce at larger scales and nationwide, it was important that the construction method was simple and could be shared with builders across the country in a handbook type method.
+Arka30 – is designed within a 30sqm plan and adapted to be transported by truck with minimal permits.

 Spatial functionality and feel are important aspects of the design; the module includes a bedroom, bathroom, and kitchen dining area.
 The lower end of the monopitch roof has a generously sized window that connects the living zone to the outdoors, framing the view.
 As one moves towards the kitchen, the ceiling rises in height creating further feel of volume allowing daylight from the windows to refract off finishes and fill the interior with light.
 The partition wall dividing the kitchen from the bathroom acts as a services wall and is elegantly supported at the door to the bathroom by a steel cruciform support left exposed, celebrating its material and functionality.